jguillen15/jguillen15.github.io/content/blog/my-experience-gsoc2024/index.md

 ---
-title: 🧑‍💻️ My experience participating in the Google Summer of Code 2024
+title: 🧑‍💻️ My experience in the Google Summer of Code 2024
+summary: It has been a fulfilling journey
 date: 2024-08-19

 # Featured image